-- Sub-component 2.3: Strengthening information system for surveillance (total new allocation US\$ 220,000, including US\$ 20,000 from AF).
-Activities will be expanded to include development of a monitoring and evaluation system to record the details of the recipients of vaccine as well as vaccine adverse effects while benefitting from the fairly robust personal identification system available in the country; at the same time data protection and safety of personal data will be ensured.
-This may include engaging partner organizations, especially UNICEF and WHO, in various roles.
-In addition to routine immunization recording, daily records documenting the bar code of the vaccine provided to each individual and records of any adverse vaccination effects will be maintained. - Sub-component 2.4: Logistic management, warehouse management, distribution (total new allocation US\$ 415,490, including US\$ 92,400 from AF).
-Activities will be expanded to include transportation of the vaccine and maintenance of the Cold-Chain system and minor repair of vaccine required storage room. - Sub-component 2.5: Treatment center.
-Construction of three new simple isolation facilities of approximately 1800 square meters (m2) each in existing public hospital sites in Champasak, Attapeu and Sekong provinces.
+• Sub-component 2.5: Treatment center (total new allocation US\$ 2,388,175 including US\$ 1,054,500 from revised parent allocation and US\$ 1,333,675 reallocation).
+Construction of three new simple isolation facilities of approximately 1800 m2 each on three existing public hospital sites.
 The facilities will each have an Intensive Care Unit (ICU), isolation ward and laboratory.
-Under the parent project, retrofitting of old buildings was considered.
-However, upon further inspection of those old facilities, it was deemed more cost effective to construct new facilities for sustainability. - Component 3: Project Management and Monitoring and Evaluation: increase in scope and cost from US\$ 1.4 million to US\$ 1.8 million. - Sub-component 3.1: Project management total new allocation US\$ 1,089,208, including US\$ 95,000 from AF).
+Under the original project, retrofitting of old buildings was considered.
+However, upon further inspection of those old facilities, it was deemed more cost effective to construct new facilities for sustainability.
+The new building designs will consider energy efficiency measures such as the use of solar PV and a low carbon procurement policy will be adopted when furnishing these facilities with equipment.

+10. Component 3: Project Management and Monitoring and Evaluation: increase in scope and cost from US\$ 1.50 million to US\$ 1.98 million.

+- Sub-component 3.1: Project management (total new allocation US\$ 1,300,000, including US\$ 198,000 from AF).
 Activities will support any additional technical staff required for management and monitoring with regard to vaccine procurement, cold chain strengthening and vaccination delivery support.
-It will also ensure development of community complaint and feedback mechanism on preventive information and vaccine provisions, as well as environmental safety measures. - Sub-component 3.2: Monitoring and evaluation (total new allocation US\$ 686,004, including US\$ 265,000 from AF).
-Beneficiaries satisfaction survey, performance monitoring of vaccination program implementation and efficient utilization of Project investments and lesson learn will be carried out as needed. - Component 4 (new): Strengthening Preparedness for Health Emergency (HEPRTF Grant).
-AF allocation US\$ 2.0 million.
-HEPR-TF supported activities aim to increase resilience of the health system and lifeline infrastructure to prepare for public health emergencies in Lao PDR.
-Activities will support the enhancement of health systems and facilities for future emergencies, as well as health emergency preparedness activities, to address major risks to the healthcare system posed by natural hazards, biological hazards, or a combination thereof.
-Overall, the new grant is expected to strengthen the understanding of multi-hazard risks and improve the capacity of relevant Ministries in ensuring the resilience of interdependent health facilities and critical lifeline infrastructure, and to support the development of multisectoral preparedness plans for health emergencies.
+It will also ensure development and implementation of community complaint and feedback mechanism on preventive information and vaccine provisions, as well as environmental safety measures. - Sub-component 3.2: Monitoring and evaluation (total new allocation US\$684,300, including US\$ 265,000 from AF).
+Beneficiaries' satisfaction survey, performance monitoring of vaccination program implementation, efficient utilization of project investments, and capturing of lessons learned will be carried out as needed. - 11.
+New Component 4: Strengthening Preparedness for Health Emergency (total new allocation US\$3.0 million, all from HEPRTF).
+HEPRTF supported activities aim to increase resilience of the health system to prepare for public health emergencies in priority geographical locations in Lao PDR: - Sub-Component 4.1: Enhance the health system and facilities for future • emergencies (total new allocation US\$1.7 million).
+Activities include an assessment of health facilities' preparedness including WASH services and medical waste management; review of roles, responsibilities, and standard operating procedures in emergency management operations; and technical assistance for safe and resilient health facilities with enhanced emergency preparedness to withstand anticipated climate-related shocks such as floods.
+These include the development of recommendations on strengthening health preparedness and emergency response including on WASH interventions for building resilience, mapping of interrelated health emergency response roles and responsibilities, development of a training program to address gaps in technical capacity for emergency management operations.
+It also supports works at the hospital sites where isolation facilities will be built with appropriate internal plumbing and air ventilation systems designed to prevent the spread of airborne pathogens such as COVID-19.
+Effective solid waste and wastewater collection, treatment and disposal facilities will be provided.
+Floor levels of the new facilities will be elevated in locations where there is flood risk, to reduce vulnerability against floods.